g1y5x3/g1y5x3.github.io/index.md

   <img src="assets/images/hawaii_embc_2018.jpg" alt="profile image" width="200px">
   <p>
-    I am a Ph.D candidate from University of Missouri - Columbia under the supervision of Dr. Gui DeSouza at Vision-Guided and Intelligent Robotics Laboratory.
-My research is about detect, quantify and mitigate confounding factors in machine learning models with a specific focus on the applications of voice pathology.
-However, my research interests include the topic such as computer vision, pattern recognition, and robotics etc.
+    I am a Ph.D candidate from University of Missouri - Columbia under the supervision of <b>Dr. Gui DeSouza</b> at <b>Vision-Guided and Intelligent Robotics Laboratory</b>.
+My research topic is about detecting, quantifying and mitigating confounding factors in machine learning and deep learning models with a specific focus on the applications in voice pathology.
+My research interests include computer vision, pattern recognition, and robotics.
-    I am excited about this next generation of AI techonologies like LLMs, VLMs, foundation models and I am passionate about building, developmenting and understanding them.
+    I am passionate about building the best and most accessible open-sourced LLMs, VLMs, and foundation models that can benefit the humanity.
   </p>
 </div>